Patan Museum Residency

 The Residency is offered exclusively to artists who are either PAFA Faculty, Certificate, BFA or MFA graduates of PAFA, and/or current or past participants in PAFA’s Post-Graduate Baccalaureate Program.
 FPAFA Board members and their family members are not eligible for application and consideration.

 The jury selection process is twofold.
 Three finalists are chosen from the first round of selection by an annually invited U.S. juror.
 The three finalists’ submissions then go forward to Kathmandu, Nepal, for the final selection of the Resident Artist by Sangeeta Thapa, curator, co-founder and director of KCAC.
 Sangeeta Rana Thapa is co-founder of the Kathmandu Contemporary Arts Centre, and co-founder of the Kathmandu International Arts Festival, now planning its third edition.
 A member of Nepal's influential Rana family, Ms. Thapa is also founder and director of Siddhartha Art Gallery (SAG), the premier visual arts gallery in Nepal, located in beautiful Baber Mahal Revisited, Kathmandu.
-A Prince Klaus Fund grantee and A DeVos Fellow of the Kennedy Center in Washington D.C., Ms. Thapa is a visual arts curator and arts writer of respected international stature.
+A Prince Klaus Fund grantee and Kennedy Center Arts Management Fellow in Washington D.C., Ms. Thapa is a visual arts curator and arts writer of respected international stature.
 LISTEN to Sangeeta Thapa's experience below!

 ABOUT KCAC AT THE PATAN MUSEUM